alanisaac/ocsf-docs/FAQs/Schema FAQ.md

 ## When should I use a Security Finding event class?

 A Finding in OCSF represents the result of some type of enrichment, correlation, aggregation, analysis or other processing of one or more events or alerts, producing a derived insight.
-Most security events and alerts are activity events with a dispostion (e.g. Blocked).
+Most security events and alerts are activity events with a disposition (e.g. Blocked).
 Findings in OCSF are not alerts, although alerts may be triggered by findings or findings might be added to an incident further downstream.

 For example, an email security product may determine that a user has been phished or an email attachment is malicious.
 It would send an email activity event (from its standpoint an alert) containing the user and sender, supplemented by the Malware profile with a disposition of Blocked, and information about the Malware, to its management console which in turn sends it to a SIEM.